-The Easter bunny is an integral part of Easter celebrations, but where does it come from?
+Hares are a symbol of Eostre.
 Not much is known about this symbol, but it has been suggested that spring hares were followers of Eostre, seen in spring gardens and meadows.
 Interestingly, egg-laying hares were believed to lay eggs for Eostre’s feasts, likely impacting today’s association of eggs and hares during Easter festivities.

 Although there is an obvious connection with Christianity, coloring and decorating eggs most certainly predates Christianity.
 In Europe, the craft of decorating eggs for spring festivities is noted in the ancient craft of Pysanky where eggs were decorated with beeswax.
 German immigrants brought the idea of egg-laying hares to the new world of America as early as the 18th century.

 The importance of Eostre is visible in her presence in Christianity and faint glimmers seen in Christian festivities that were originally set up for her.
 Germanic and especially Northern Paganism associate her with an image of a fair maiden that brings spring and light, clothed in white and radiant.
 She is presented as a messianic figure.
 While her worship may have transcended into the worship of other messianic figures like Jesus Christ, she remains relevant to this day.